The Future of AR and “The Next Big Thing” Illusion

 But those same properties make it bad at other things.

-For one, it isn’t and will never be the best way to do something precise or complicated.
+For one, a smartphone isn’t and will never be the best way to do something precise or complicated.
 There’s just a fundamental limit to how much you can control things by tapping on a small screen with your fingers.

 This will inevitably make it arduous to fill in a spreadsheet, create a CAD model, play a game that has more than two buttons, or do anything else that requires complicated input.